 For the moment, the material in our dictionary includes the phrasemes of 100 basic nouns starting with one of the first three letters of the Genoese alphabet: A, B, and C (including also Æ and Ç as mere variations of the letters A and C).
 These 100 words were selected based on their frequency in speech – being common in everyday usage – and the number of collocations and idioms that they appear in.

-As stated above, our project regards two particular kinds of phrasemes: collocations and idioms.
+As stated above, our project regards phraseology and in particular, within others, two particular kinds of phrasemes: collocations and idioms.
 However, the first category sometimes also includes arguable word combinations with a lower degree of lexical restriction, such as ægua freida ‘cold water’ or spussâ d’aggio ‘to stink of garlic’.
 This choice was made both due to the didactic purposes pursued by our project as well as our intention to contribute to the preservation of the language.
 Consequently, we think it is important to offer our potential users a slightly more extensive range of combinations than just the more restricted ones.